List of American Stanley Cup Final television announcers: Cable

 It was originally announced that Games 2 and 3 of the Finals were to be broadcast by NBCSN, with the remainder on NBC.
-Game 2 was moved to NBC to serve as a lead-out for its coverage of the 2015 Belmont Stakes in favor of Game 4 on NBCSN.
+Game two was moved to NBC to serve as a lead-out for its coverage of the 2015 Belmont Stakes in favor of game four on NBCSN.
 As Eddie Olczyk was also a contributor to NBC's Belmont coverage, he missed Game 2.

-On May 27, 2016, NBC Sports announced that if the Finals was tied at 1-1 entering Game 3, then it would have aired on NBC and Game 4 televised on NBCSN.
-However, if one team led 2-0 (as this eventually happened; Penguins led 2–0), Game 3 would be moved to NBCSN and then Game 4 on NBC.
+On May 27, 2016, NBC Sports announced that if the Final was tied at 1-1 entering Game 3, then it would have aired on NBC and game four televised on NBCSN.
+However, if one team led 2-0 (as this eventually happened; Penguins led 2–0), game three would be moved to NBCSN and then game four on NBC.

-Pursuant to the announcement of Turner Sports (now TNT Sports) claiming the NHL's new “B” package for the 2021–22 season, on April 27, 2021, TNT will air three Stanley Cup Finals in 2023, 2025 and 2027.
+Pursuant to the announcement of Turner Sports (now TNT Sports) claiming the NHL's new “B” package for the 2021–22 season, on April 27, 2021, TNT will air three Stanley Cup Final series in 2023, 2025 and 2027.
 In the Finals, TNT's coverage was simulcast on sister networks TruTV and TBS, the latter unavailable on Tuesdays due to Major League Baseball coverage.